RLuckom/exploranda-core/README.md

 `name` (required) : A name expressing the data source, used in error messages

-`apiMethod` (required) : the API method whose interface this accessSchema describes.
+`apiMethod` (required, except in experimental cases, see 'paramDriven') : the API method whose interface this accessSchema describes.
 This field differs between the AWS and GCP AccessSchemas.
 For AWS, it is the string name of the method on the relevand SDK object.
 For GCP, it is an array with the parts of the API namespace after the first.
 For instance, the apiMethod